codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 If you are running on Mac OS X Catalina, try running the preview to see what the default project provides.

+If this is your first time running Xcode, then this may take a few minutes.
+This is normal, the next time you run the preview it will be much faster.

 ## Add a Button

 ### 5. Open up the **Navigation Area** in Xcode, and then the `ContentView.swift` file and its associated Canvas.